One-Punch Man: Season 1

 The series is licensed by Viz Media in North America, Latin America, and Oceania.
 Viz Media announced they were working on an English-language dub of One-Punch Man at Anime Boston 2016.
-On July 1, 2016, it was announced during Toonami's Anime Expo panel that the series would begin airing on July 17, 2016.
+On July 1, 2016, it was announced during Toonami's Anime Expo panel that the series would begin airing on July 17, which ended its first season on October 9, 2016.
 The series has been also licensed by Viz Media Europe in Europe, the Middle East, and Africa.
 Kaze UK and Manga Entertainment handle the distribution of the series in the United Kingdom.
 Madman Entertainment handles distribution in Australia and New Zealand, and also simulcast the series on AnimeLab.